CarolinaCobo/puppy-rush/testing/testing.md

 ### Bugs found and not fixed

-- Even though the buttons can be clicked on touch screens, the game can be visualized but it's not possible to play it.
-After doing some research and the time available to complete this assessment the decision made was to left it out and tackle it in future improvements of the game.
 - Sometimes some squares remain empty even if they have the value, once they are moved they reappear.
-This bug has been tried to be fixed but no solution could be found  and no errors are reported.
+This bug has been tried to be fixed but no solution could be found and no errors on the console when the game is being played have been reported.
 More research to be done in the future.

-## Acknowledgements

-- Anna Greaves (structure for this section.)